hehinfosec/hehinfosec.github.io/_posts/2019-08-13-corelan-quickzip.md

 ![eh_stack]({{ "/img/se_stack.png" }})

 The first four instructions will make **ESP** points at our controlled SEH record (where the jumpcode is). *0x20* bytes from there, resides the *stack align* code (the one above).
-To avoid any unplausible situation where *EIP* and *ESP* overlap, the three **POPAD** instructios are there to push ESP far away, and that is where we will put our encoded shellcode.
+To avoid any unwanted situation where *EIP* and *ESP* overlap, the three **POPAD** instructios are there to push ESP far away, and that is where we will put our encoded shellcode.
 The next `push esp; pop ecx` makes ECX points at it.
 Then a jump is made there (JZ or JNZ, you just have to check the ZF status).
 Let's single step through it to see how I did come up with the last jump offset **0x33**.

 ```python
 ...